barryclark/jekyll-now/BTH-Wiki.md

 The goal of this project is to overcome the shortcomings of the current selection of file analysis tools and to amalgamate functionality from disparate tools into a single suite.

 If you would like to support this project please email me at colestrickler@gmail.com.

+For compiled binaries see: https://github.com/ColeStrickler/BTH/releases/tag/v1.0

 # Features
 - Hex Editor